 On January 27th, 1945, the Soviet Red Army liberated those individuals the Nazis had imprisoned at Auschwitz-Birkenau, the largest concentration and death camp in operation.
 In recognition of that act, the United Nations established International Holocaust Remembrance Day in 2005… Read More ›

 There’s something undeniably alluring about space.
 The way it feels both intimately close and desperately far; in range of our eyes, yet out from our hands.
 To quest beyond our atmosphere, to journey into the deep black, to discover what… Read More ›

 Of the things we take for granted, the written word is possibly the highest on the list.
 Before Johannes Gutenberg devised the printing press in 1440, there was little focus on or desire for the common person to read, which… Read More ›

 Ticktickticktick.
 A gun fires.
 Ticktickticktick.
 A bomb drops.
 Ticktickticktick.
 Sand flies and water rushes.
 Ticktickticktick.
 Time is not an ally when the enemy surrounds you from every conceivable angle.
 It is, however, writer/director Christopher Nolan’s (Interstellar/The Dark Knight Trilogy) plaything… Read More ›

 ‘The Promise’ tells the story of the oft-forgotten Armenian Genocide amid a distracting romance subplot.

-This review was originally published for CLTure on their site on April 21st, 2017.
 There are moments in history – true tragedies – that are difficult to process and understand.
 These moments must not be allowed to disappear from our collective global memories.
-One such… Read More ›
+One such horrific event is the Armenian Genocide, an event that… Read More ›